 We will keep watching this developing situation and report any new developments that arise.

-If you or a loved one has been injured in a work accident, The Law Offices of George P. Escobedo & Associates, PLLC can help.
+If you or a loved one has been injured in a work accident, The Law Office of George P. Escobedo & Associates, PLLC can help.
 Our San Antonio worker’s compensation attorney has extensive experience handling offshore accidents and other work injury claims.
 Call (210) 807-3178 or contact us online to schedule your free consultation.